 While the lentils are cooking, mince the red onion and let it sit in a cup of cold water; this removes any bitter bite.

 I let the onion sit for 20 minutes; then drain out the water and wrap the onion pieces in a paper towel to remove any moisture.

 In a small jar add the olive oil, lemon juice, za’atar, and sumac.
 Shake until blended.
 Season with salt and pepper, to taste.

 Once the lentils are cooked, drain them, and then rinse with cold water to stop the cooking.

 Lay the lentils on a few paper towels and let them dry really well; about 30 minutes.
 This step helps the dressing coat the lentils.

-A few minutes before your planned serving time, put the lentils in a serving bowl, add the onion, tomatoes and mint; lightly toss with the dressing and then sprinkle in the feta.
+A few minutes before your planned serving time, put the lentils in a serving bowl, add the onion, tomatoes, and mint; lightly toss with the dressing and then sprinkle with the feta.